bonaparte/bonaparte/README.md

 # Bonaparte

 Bonaparte is a modular UX framework designed to work with standard UI frameworks.
+I can be used with all modern JavaScript Libraries like React, Angular and jQuery as well as with commonly used front end frameworks like Bootstrap, Foundation or Semantic UI.

 This build uses a custom theme inspired by Semantic UI which has been developed for editorial tools at Dow Jones & Co.

 Bonaparte is a modular UX front-end framework created at Dow Jones & Co.